OTOM-NL/OTOM_AFP/README.md

 # OTOM_AFP
 OTOM AFP software

-This is OTOM AFP-V20 by April-2020, research-based software for Automated Fiber Placement (AFP) This process is used to manufacture composites.
+This is OTOM AFP-V20 by April 2020, research-based software for Automated Fiber Placement (AFP) This process is used to manufacture composites.
 ![LATW-elements-old](https://github.com/user-attachments/assets/fdeaebef-3554-40ff-854d-a6510525eca2)